-For 2016, the SWRWC PWS has met all regulatory requirements in regard to monitoring and reporting in the WTP, leaving the WTP and in the distribution system (see Table 1 and Appendix "B" - Annual Audit - 2016).
+For 2019, the SWRWC PWS has met all regulatory requirements in regard to monitoring and reporting in the WTP, and in the distribution system. (see Table 1 and Appendix "B" - Annual Audit - 2019).

 3.1.
 List of Water Quality Standards